 Unlike other chores, helping out in the kitchen is something most kids really enjoy.
 Helping them get a good, basic knowledge of cooking, kitchen skills, and know-how, is a something that will definitely help them later in life.
-It can be messy but the cleanup by wiping the counters and using a steam mop (these are essential to maintain the cleanliness of your floors, you can read steam mop reviews here!) it teaches your children the responsibility of cleaning their mess.
-But in the short-term, it’s a great way to create some lifelong memories—and some pretty tasty meals.
+It can be messy, but the cleanup by wiping the counters and using a steam mop (these are essential to maintain the cleanliness of your floors – you can read steam mop reviews here!) teaches your children the responsibility of cleaning up their mess.
+In the short-term, it’s a great way to create some lifelong memories-and some pretty tasty meals.
 And the look of pride on your child’s face when his or her dish is served will be priceless.

 Let’s start with the basics: pots and pans.
 Two of our favorites are the Green Pan and Twiztt collections.
 Both are eco-friendly, non-toxic, and are still easy on the wallet while not sacrificing quality.

 Voted “Best in Europe,” the Green Pan can help you and your family maintain a healthy, sustainable lifestyle.
 However, this is not a traditional non-stick pan, Its non-stick Thermolon ceramic coating helps the food slide off easily, and is heat resistant, which means that if you overheat the pan (even up to 450C or 850F), it won’t blister or peel or release any toxic fumes or add any unwanted chemicals to your food.
 But be sure to follow the directions carefully.
 The Green Pan does require some special handling.
 Available at http://www.green-pan.us or at your local Target or kitchen store.